-- 1.9.19.1 An eight-team format will be used for all provincials.
-If less than eight (8) teams enter, then the V.P.
-Operations will solicit an application for another team preferably from the host region or else the format will reflect the number of teams entered. - 1.9.19.2 To determine the eight (8) participating teams, each association will be given one (1) spot in the tournament, up to a maximum of eight (8) associations. - 1.9.19.3 In the events that eight (8) associations are not participating in provincials, the host team will be given the next available spot. - 1.9.19.4 The remaining spots are filled through a draw of those associations with multiple teams, excluding the host association until the third round of selections.
-Rite of refusal is given to associations drawn on whether or not they wish to fill that spot. - 1.9.19.5 If more than eight (8) teams enter, then berths will be awarded and provincial playoffs will be required to determine the provincial championship participants. - 1.9.19.6 The original playoff game sheet must be forwarded by mail to the SLA Executive Director. - 1.9.19.7 Penalties to be advised by telephone are: Expulsion Penalties or any unusual penalties that the referee deems necessary to report.
+- 1.9.19.3 In the events that eight (8) associations are not participating in provincials, the host team will be given the next available spot. - 1.9.19.4 The remaining spots are filled through a draw of those associations with multiple teams, excluding the host association until the third round of selections.
+Rite of refusal is given to associations drawn on whether they wish to fill that spot. - 1.9.19.5 If more than eight (8) teams enter, then berths will be awarded and provincial playoffs will be required to determine the provincial championship participants. - 1.9.19.6 The original playoff game sheet must be forwarded by mail to the SLA Executive Director. - 1.9.19.7 Penalties to be advised by telephone are: Expulsion Penalties or any unusual penalties that the referee deems necessary to report.
 The head referee will complete and file a telephone report immediately following the game, no later than 12:00 noon the day following a game to the SLA office. - 1.9.19.8 Each playoff series shall consist of one game playoff with overtime played as per the rulebook. - 1.9.19.9 Play downs are established (date and location) by the Executive Director, Men's Field Sector Chair and V.P.
 Operations. - 1.9.19.10 At the conclusion of each provincial playoff game, the winning team shall be responsible to notify (by telephone) the SLA office. - 1.9.19.11 SLA playoffs shall have preference over league or tournament play. - 1.9.19.12 The SLA shall pay the referee game fees and expenses.
 All other expenses associated with the game shall be the responsibility of the host team.
-The visiting team is required to pay their expenses.

-- 1.9.19.3 Provincial Berths shall be determined using the following process: - a.
+The visiting team is required to pay their expenses. - 1.9.19.3 Provincial Berths shall be determined using the following process: - a.
 They shall be selected from teams that apply as per policy 5.01.3. - b.
 Each association in membership may enter a maximum of two (2) teams in a provincial championship. - c.
 The tournament host and top three (3) associations from the previous year shall each be given a berth.
-If the host association was in the top three (3) in the previous year then the fourth place association is given a berth. - d.
-A regional play down shall be held to select the remaining four (4) teams as per the map below.
+If the host association was in the top three (3) in the previous year then the fourth place association is given a berth. - A regional play down shall be held to select the remaining four (4) teams as per the map below.
 The southern part of the province shall include but is not limited to Moose Jaw, Regina, Yorkton, and Notre Dame College.
 The northern part of the province shall include, but is not limited to, Sturgis, Saskatoon, Aberdeen, and North Battleford. - e.
 If sufficient teams apply for each region then there shall be two (2) representatives from the north region and two (2) from the south region.
-If more or less than two (3) have applied from a region then the play down scenario may occur as determined in 5.01.7 a). - f. map:
+If more or less than two (3) have applied from a region then the play down scenario may occur as determined in 5.01.7 a).